nkibr001/Txt-file-converter/README.md

 # Txt-file-converter
-Changing the stylizationof a txt file
+Changing the stylizationof a txt file in C